Getting Good People Out of a Bad Situation

 Right after a violent crime arrest, it is often helpful to:

-• Limit conversations about the facts of the case to your attorney, since calls and messages may be recorded or later used as evidence.
+- Limit conversations about the case: Keep discussions about the facts of the case between you and your attorney, since calls and messages may be recorded or later used as evidence.

-• Keep any paperwork you received during booking or release, including bond conditions and court date notices, in a safe place.
+- Organize your paperwork: Keep any documents you received during booking or release, including bond conditions and court date notices, in a safe place.

-• Avoid posting about the incident on social media or contacting alleged witnesses, which can create complications.
+- Stay off social media: Avoid posting about the incident online or contacting alleged witnesses, which can create complications.

-• Write down your recollection of what happened while it is still fresh, and bring those notes to your meeting with a lawyer.
+- Write down what happened: Record your recollection of events while it is still fresh, and bring those notes to your meeting with a lawyer.

-• Contact a law firm for violent crime defense that Fayetteville defendants can depend on for clear information about upcoming hearings and next steps.
+- Contact a defense firm promptly: Reach out to a law firm for violent crime defense that Fayetteville defendants can depend on for clear information about upcoming hearings and next steps.

 Once we are hired, we work to explain what each hearing is for and what choices may come up along the way.
 Our aim is to reduce as much uncertainty as we can, so you can focus on your life while we focus on your case.